shrutikapoor08/devjoke/README.md

 # Dev Joke

 #### Send me a PR if you know a good Dev Joke.

 * * *
+I have a joke on competitive programming.
+But 'Time Limit Exceeded'.

+* * *
 To replace programmers with robots, clients will have to accurately describe what they want.

 We are safe! 😏

 * * *
 A guy ordered a pizza with cheese, olives, onion and red pepper.
 On getting it, the guy shouted - It is not baked.

 Delivery guy - You only get what you ask for.
 * * *